chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales admin panel](static/images/django-admin-panel.webp)

+- Admins have full access to CRUD functionality for all recipes and comments within the Django admin panel.

 ![Kichen Tales admin recipe panel](static/images/django-recipe-panel.webp)

+- The *'Recipes'* admin panel has been created within `admin.py`.
+Recipes are sorted by status and created date for organization.

 ![Kichen Tales admin comment panel](static/images/django-comment-panel.webp)

+- The *Comment* admin panel has been set up in a similar way to *Recipes* and displays comments by created date with newest comments to be approved at the top.

 *[As a Site admin, I can authorize comments so that I can review the content before it's made public](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/29)*

 ![Kichen Tales admin panel approve comments](static/images/django-admin-approve-comment.webp)

+- Comments have to be approved by a site admin before they are published publically.
+The user should receive an alert when a comment has been posted stating that the comment is under review.

 *[As a Site owner, I would like to display my social icons so that I can promote my other channels](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/31)*

 ![Kichen Tales social icons](static/images/kitchen-tales-social-icons.webp)

+- Social Icons are displayed at the bottom of every page, this includes links to Facebook, Instagram, Youtube and Twitter.
+All links open in a new tab for user convenience.

 <br>